 (click on image to enlarge)

-Note: The downside of using a custom shortcut for Outlook 2010 is that it will not include the Tasks option when right clicking on the Outlook icon in the Taskbar (to reveal the Jump List).
+Note: The downside of using a custom shortcut for Outlook 2010 or later is that it will not include the Tasks option when right clicking on the Outlook icon in the Taskbar (to reveal the Jump List).